 If you have been injured in a North Carolina pedestrian accident, or if your loved one has been killed, you need to seek the advice of legal counsel immediately.
 At Speaks Law Firm, we know how to investigate the details of your accident case to determine who was at fault and whether a recovery is possible.

-You can contact our experienced traffic injury attorneys in Wilmington by calling 910-341-7570 locally or 877-593-4233 toll-free statewide.
-There is no obligation for your initial consultation, and if you hire us as your legal representatives, then you will owe us no money until we secure you a settlement or verdict.
+You can contact our experienced pedestrian accident attorneys in Wilmington by calling 910-341-7570 locally or 877-593-4233 toll-free statewide.
+There is no obligation for your initial scheduled consultation, and if you hire us as your legal representatives, then you will owe us no money until we secure you a settlement or verdict.